-Ankle Mobility and how it relates to Basketball players overall joint health
+Ankle Mobility: How it relates to overall joint health

 It is that time of year again when winter sports seem to be taking over our lives.
 For many of us, that is music to our ears because that means basketball season has arrived.
 All of the hard work from the off-season will be shown to coaches, early morning shoot around’s turn into Friday night rivalry games, and all of the conditioning is finally paying off.
 However, ankle mobility is something that always seems to be overlooked with basketball player’s health and preparation.

-I am a big believer in proper joint health and function.
-I am also a big believer in all joints work hand in had with one another.
-What I mean by that is, all joints have to work as one to perform optimal movement patterns.
+Proper joint health and function translates to all areas of living even beyond sports and training.
+All joints work hand in had with one another, therefore if one joint is out of whack, the rest of the body is out of whack.
+What I mean by this is that all joints have to work as one to perform optimal movement patterns.
 If your ankle doesn’t move well, how can you expect your knees to work well, and if your knees don’t work well, how do you expect your hips to work well?

 When talking about the joints of the human body, there are many different kinds with many different purposes.
 For example, your hips are ball and socket joints and have a very wide range of motion in multiple directions.
 However, your knees are single axial joints that only move in one direction.
-With this in mind, we can then look at joints as either “mobile” joints or “stable” joints.
+We can then look at joints as either “mobile” joints or “stable” joints.
 There are joints that we encourage to be mobile through training and then others that we encourage to be stable through training.
-When looking at the “chains” of the body that I referred to earlier, you start to see that stable joints aren’t next to other stable joints and mobile joints aren’t next to other mobile joints.
+When looking at the “chains” of the body, stable joints aren’t next to other stable joints and mobile joints aren’t next to other mobile joints.

 A quick and broad overview of this is:

 Hip --- Mobility